oopsguy/kaptcha-spring-boot/README.md

 ### Java Code

-You can also inject `Producer` Bean directly by annotation to generate captcha.
+You can also inject a `Producer` bean directly by annotation to generate captcha.

 ```java
 @Controller